-- Real Estate rental income and additional rental fees from leasing of the Company's regulatory-compliant legal cannabis facilities to its clients, which are cannabislicensed operating companies.
+- Real Estate rental income and additional rental fees from leasing of the Company's regulatory-compliant legal cannabis facilities to its clients, which are cannabis-licensed operating companies.
 Rental income is generally a fixed amount per month that escalates over the respective lease terms, while additional rental fees are based on a percentage of tenant revenues that exceed a specified amount. - Management fees for providing the Company's cannabis clients with corporate services and operational oversight of their cannabis cultivation, production, and dispensary operations.
 These fees are based on a percentage of such clients' revenue, and are recognized after services have been performed. - Supply Procurement the Company maintains volume discounts with top national vendors of cultivation and production resources, supplies, and equipment, which the Company acquires and resells to its clients or third parties within the cannabis industry.
-The Company recognizes this revenue after the acceptance of goods by the purchaser. - Licensing revenue from the sale of precision-dosed, cannabis-infused products, such as Kalm Fusion[TM] and Betty's Eddies[TM], to legal dispensaries throughout the United States.
+The Company recognizes this revenue after the delivery and acceptance of goods by the purchaser. - Licensing revenue from the sale of precision-dosed, cannabis-infused products, such as Kalm FusionTM and Betty's EddiesTM, to legal dispensaries throughout the United States.
 The recognition of this revenue occurs when the products are delivered. - Consulting fees from third-parties parties where the Company provides assistance in securing cannabis licenses, and advisory services in the areas of facility design and development, and cultivation and dispensing best practices.
 These fees are recognized as the services are performed. - Product Sales direct sales of cannabis, hemp, and products derived from these plants.
-During the quarter ended June 30,2019, the Company commenced the direct sale of acquired hemp seed inventory.
-As the Company continues to explore opportunities to continue such sales, significant product sales are expected to be generated from (i) the distribution of the Company's acquired and developing hemp-derived CBD product lines, and (ii) the dispensary and wholesale operations of ARL in Massachusetts and of the Company's planned cannabis-licensee acquisitions in Illinois, Maryland, and Nevada.
+This year, the Company commenced the direct sale of acquired hemp seed inventory.
+As the Company continues to explore opportunities to continue such sales, significant product sales are expected to be generated from (i) the distribution of the Company's acquired and developing hemp-derived CBD product lines, (ii) the dispensary and wholesale operations of ARL in Massachusetts and the KPGs in Illinois, and (iii) the Company's planned cannabis-licensee acquisitions in Maryland and Nevada.
 This revenue will be recognized when products are delivered or at retail points-of-sale.